markhealy/liferay-docs/devGuide/en/chapters/03-portlet-development.markdown

 ### Overriding Liferay portal translations [](id=lp-6-1-dgen03-overriding-liferay-portal-translations-0)

-If you want your translations available throughout the portal, or if you want to override an existing translation, please chapter 7, specifically the *Overriding a Language.properties File* section which describes how to use hook to override existing Liferay translations.
+If you want your translations available throughout the portal, or if you want to override an existing translation, please see chapter 7, specifically the *Overriding a Language.properties File* section which describes how to use hooks to override existing Liferay translations.
 Using this technique, you can share your keys with other portlets, as well as override existing Liferay translations.

 ### Summary [](id=lp-6-1-dgen03-summary-0)